May – First Bank Holiday Monday

 Tetbury Christmas Tree Festival and Memory Tree

-For the third year in a row Tetbury Town Council will host this fabulous festival – come and see a festive array of beautifully decorated trees supplied and decorated by local organisations, schools and clubs all in the beautiful setting of St Saviour’s Church.
+Tetbury Town Council host this fabulous festival where you can see a festive array of beautifully decorated trees supplied and decorated by local organisations, schools and clubs all in the beautiful setting of St Saviour’s Church.
 You also have the opportunity to leave your memories of loved ones, friends and family, on our Christmas Memory Tree.

 Christmas Celebrations – Light Switch On